CompareAsiaGroup scores $50M from investors including IFC, Alibaba and Goldman Sachs

 Credit card penetration rates are still very low in several of CompareAsiaGroup’s main markets (for example, in Indonesia it is less than 10 percent), so risk profiles are assessed with data from different sources, in addition to credit bureaus, in each country.
 Allen says CompareAsiaGroup also partners with financial companies to underwrite pre-approved loans for some customers and negotiate for exclusive products, like lower interest rates on personal loans.

-CompareAsiaGroup currently partners with about 100 brands and financial institutions, including American Express, HSBC, Standard Chartered, and Citibank.
+CompareAsiaGroup currently partners with about 100 brands and financial institutions, including American Express, HSBC, Standard Chartered and Citibank.
 It makes money by sharing revenue with partners when customers sign up for their services through a CompareAsiaGroup site.

-Even though it needs its partners to sell products in order to make money, Allen says revenue-sharing incentivize CompareAsiaGroup to remain neutral and provide accurate information in order to convince customers to continue using the site, which in turn convinces financial companies to stay on its marketplaces.
+Even though it needs its partners to sell products in order to make money, Allen says revenue-sharing incentivizes CompareAsiaGroup to remain neutral and provide accurate information in order to convince customers to continue using the site, which in turn convinces financial companies to stay on its marketplaces.

 “The absolute foundation is that we are impartial and objective and will always act in the best interests of consumers.
 We’ll always be free to use for consumers and so that’s a very clear line that filters through every part of our organization,” says Allen.Featured Image: Dan Brownsword/Getty Images